1903 Florida hurricane: Preparations and impact

-In southeast Florida, no meteorological observations were available within 50 miles (80 km) of the eye.
-However, the cyclone did produce an 8 ft storm surge at Jupiter, which was near the radius of maximum wind, and generated sustained winds of 84 mi/h there.
-Winds of damaging force extended 30 miles (50 km) north of Jupiter, and the preponderance of the damage was limited to areas south of that settlement.
-Only pineapple sheds were damaged at Jupiter.
-About 9 mi south, the schooner Martha T. Thomas was blown ashore, without loss of crew members.
+In southeast Florida, no meteorological observations were available within 50 mi (80 km) of the eye.
+However, the cyclone produced sustained winds of 84 mi/h at Jupiter, which was near the edge of the larger-than-average center.
+Winds of damaging force extended 30 mi (50 km) north of Jupiter, with most damage centered on areas farther south.
+Only pineapple sheds were damaged at Jupiter, along with others in nearby Stuart, where the storm also shifted a house, razed an outbuilding, and beached a racing yacht.
+The winds also downed about a dozen power poles in Jupiter.
 In West Palm Beach, many buildings were unroofed, while rainfall and winds subsequently caused further damage to their interiors, such as at The Tropical Sun office building, the Seminole Hotel, the Palms Hotel, Schmid's Commercial Hotel, and properties owned by former mayor Marion E. Gruber.
 Several other businesses suffered similar damage.
-Much debris, including roofing materials, branches, paper, and driftwood, was thrown into the streets, and large trees were "snapped off".
+Debris such as roofing scraps, tree branches, paper, and driftwood was thrown into the streets.
 In the African American section of the town, several buildings were destroyed, including three of the four churches.
-Damage there ran "way up in the thousands."
+Damage there ran "way up in the thousands", according to the Tropical Sun.
 Hotels on the nearby island of Palm Beach survived, but many coconut palms and other vegetation were prostrated.
-On the west shoreline of Lake Worth Lagoon, homes were swept off their foundations and their interiors flooded.
 Coconut trees and shrubbery were also toppled on Munyon Island.
 All three of the cottages were blown into the Lake Worth Lagoon, while the hotel also suffered some damage.
-The Lake Worth News building in Lake Worth was severely damaged by flooding.
-Destruction in Boynton Beach was "almost indescribable."
-Dozens of homes were damaged to some degree.
-The ground was "literally covered" with fruit, including guava, lemons, and lime, while pineapple fields were flattened.
-Power and telegraph lines and trees, including many large pine trees, were toppled throughout the city.
-Offshore, a Standard Oil barge was beached against a reef; the crew of 11 men were forced to swim ashore.